drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 where L<sub>D</sub> is the length of the active region along the detector and L<sub>F</sub> is the focal length.
 In our geometry (θ<sub>out</sub> = 0) with a 1,200 l/mm grating, 30mm detector and 55mm fl exit lens,  we expect should gives us a range of about 450nm.

-For setup and alignment, the slit and sensor should be positioned at the foci of the lenses and the sensor should parallel to the grating.
+For setup and alignment, the slit and sensor should be positioned at the foci of the lenses and the sensor should be parallel to the grating.
 (Note that the sensor is actually 0.7mm behind the face of its glass window.)
 You can use a flashlight and fiber as input to align the device.
 It should look like a well focused rainbow on the face of the sensor.
 An important concept is that the instrument in a sense, images the slit onto the detector.